Undergraduate Catalog

 Shawna Cyrus.
 Instructor in physical education and athletics, head softball coach.
 BA 2002 Oregon State University.

 Mark Dahl.
 Director of Watzek Library.
-MLIS 1997, MS 1996, BA 1992 University of Wisconsin at Madison.
+MLIS 1997, MS 1996, BA 1992 University of Wisconsin-Madison.

 Angela Dendas-Pleasant.
-Head strength and conditioning coach.
+Instructor in physical education and athletics, assistant director of athletics, head strength and conditioning coach.
 MS 2010, BS 2007 Humboldt State University.

 Colin Ehr.
 Lecturer and Director of the Symbolic and Quantitative Resource Center.
 BA 2014 Lewis & Clark College.